dylangageot/cmake-project-template/README.md

 ### Building in CLion

-> **NOTE**: Since JetBrains software [does not officially support git submodules](https://youtrack.jetbrains.com/issue/IDEA-64024), you must run `git submodule init && git submodule update` before starting CLion on a freshly checked-out repo.

 > **NOTE**: We recommend that you copy file `.idea/workspace.xml.example` into `.idea/workspace.xml` **before starting CLion**.
 It will provide a good starting point for your project's workspace.

-Assuming you've done the above two steps, you can start CLion, and open the project's top level folder.
 CLion should automatically detect the top level `CMakeLists.txt` file and provide you with the full set of build targets.

 Select menu option **Build   ➜ Build Project**, and then **Build ➜ Install**.